-Gauge Annual Exceedance Height Probability (% AEP) Expected Inundation and Consequences Operational Considerations One property on Settlement Road (close to Windmill Road) is inundated, with flood depths up to 0.3 approaching buildings on the property.
-It is unknown whether this flooding is above the buildings' floor levels.
-A property at the end of Bashfords Road is isolated as a result of 0.3m flood depths.
-Flow velocity is negligible and a low hazard level is identified.
-One property at the end of Thatchers Lane is isolated, with flow depths reaching 1.2m along this road.
-Flow velocity is between 1-2m/s for some parts of the access track, and a medium hazard level is identified.
-Approx. 30 properties along Eagle Point may become isolated as a result of inundation on Rivermouth Road.
+Gauge Height Annual Exceedance Expected Inundation and Consequences Probability (% AEP) Operational Considerations 6.5m 6.8m Moderate Flood Level Major Flood Level Robb Street is minorly inundated, experiencing flood depths up to 0.3m.
+No flow velocity is identified.
+A low hazard category is identified.
+Suding Road becomes inundated with flood depths reaching 1.2m in some parts.
+No flow velocity is identified and a low hazard category occurs.
+6.81m 5% AEP Flood Level Properties likely impacted (45 properties in total) Approx. 30 properties along Eagle Point may become isolated as a result of inundation on Rivermouth Road.
 Flood depths reach 0.5m, with negligible flow velocity.
 A low hazard category is identified.
 Several of these properties also experience inundation up to 0.3m.
 Sandbagging may be required depending on building levels.
 8 properties between Riverine Street and Mitchell Port Road are inundated.
 Flood waters approach the yards of all these properties, with two buildings being inundated by flood depths up to 0.3m.
 Some properties may become isolated as the water depth exceeds 1.2m.
 5 properties along Paynesville East Road may experience isolation or inundation as flood depths of 0.3m approach from Macleods Morass Wildlife Reserve.
 Flow velocity is negligible and a low hazard level is identified.
 2 properties on Suding Road may become isolated.
 Flood depths up to 1.2m are identified adjacent to the properties.
 Flow velocity is negligible and a low hazard category is identified.
 Community Infrastructure Likely Impacted Two commercial buildings on Paynesville Road (either side of Macleod Street) are inundated, with flood depths reaching 0.8m.
 Flow velocity is between 0-1m/s, and a high hazard level is identified for some sections of Macleod Street.
-Davison Oval and the Bairnsdale Skate Park experience flood depths up to 1.
-Properties along Eagle Point Formation Formation From Properties along Paynesville East Road Properties on Suding Road Commercial buildings on Paynesville Road (either side of Macleod Street) Assistance may be required for: Mitchell Gardens Caravan Park Road closure signs provided by the road authority for: Soldiers Road Hansfords Lane Pippin Drive Yeates Drive Cole Road Lindenow-Glenaladale Road Bullumwaal Road Pound Swamp Hill Road Webbs Road Bulmers Lane Windmill Road Settlement Road Bashfords Road Rivermouth Road Riverbank East Road Suding Road Bon Accord Road
+Davison Oval and the Baimsdale Skate Park experience flood depths up to 1.2m.
+Flow velocity is negligible and a low hazard category is identified.
+Bullumwaal Road Reserve (WY Yung Sporting Ground) is inundated, with the entire reserve and its building experiencing depths greater than 1.2m.
+Flow velocity is negligible.
+An extreme hazard category is identified for the eastern portion of the reserve.
+It is likely that the clubrooms are now flooded.
+Picnic Point Reserve becomes inundated with flood depths reaching 1.2m.
+Flow velocity is negligible, but an extreme hazard level is identified on the outside of the reserve.
+Howitt Sandbagging may be required for: 8 inundated properties between Riverine Street and Mitchell Port Road Properties along Eagle Point 5 properties along Paynesville East Road 2 properties on Suding Road 2 commercial buildings on Paynesville Road (either side of Macleod Street) Assistance may be required for: Mitchell Gardens Caravan Park Road closure signs provided by the road authority for: Pippin Drive Yeates Drive Cole Road Bullumwaal Road Webbs Road Rivermouth Road Riverbank East Road Suding Road